Site Cleanup

 Hazardous Materials Spills

-The Environmental Protection Department Hazardous Materials personnel are on call 24/7 and respond to all 911 notified Hazardous Materials discharge incidents in Alachua County to provide technical assistance to all local emergency response agencies.
+The Environmental Protection Department Hazardous Materials personnel are on call 24/7 and respond to all 911 notified Hazardous Materials incidents in Alachua County to provide response and technical assistance to all local emergency response agencies, while coordinating proper containment and remediation of the site.

 • Hazardous Materials spill